Get Started With the Btrfs File System on Oracle Linux

 Introduction

 The Btrfs file system provides the capacity to handle pooling, snapshots, checksums, and multi-device spanning in existing Linux file systems.
-For an overview of the Btrfs file system and its features, see Oracle Linux 8: Managing Local File Systems .
+For an overview of the Btrfs file system and its features, see Oracle Linux: Managing Local File Systems .

-This tutorial describes how to set up your Oracle Linux system to use the Btrfs file system.
-This tutorial is targeted at users of Oracle Linux 8 or later.
+This tutorial describes setting up a directory on external storage on your Oracle Linux system to use the Btrfs file system.

 Objectives